nico-i/nix-zu-sehen/modules/README.md

 ```

 - all domains which custom modules have been setup for are located in the root of each consumer directory
-  - *Example: all custom modules relating to customizing the entire NixOS system are located in `./nixos/customization`*
+  - *Example: all custom modules relating to customizing the entire NixOS system are located in `./nixos/ui`*
-- the domain directory e. g. `customization` contains all custom modules and configurations for that domain
+- the domain directory e. g. `ui` contains all custom modules and configurations for that domain
-  - *Example: the custom Hyprland configuration is located in `./nixos/customization/hyprland`*
+  - *Example: the custom Hyprland configuration is located in `./nixos/ui/hyprland`*
 - Custom modules can be toggled by configuring the `customNiXOSConfig` attribute in your `configuration.nix` file
-  - *Example: The Hyprland configuration can be toggled by configuring `customNixOSConfig.customization.hyprland.enable`*
+  - *Example: The Hyprland configuration can be toggled by configuring `customNixOSConfig.ui.hyprland.enable`*

 ## Usage Example